watem-sedem/watem-sedem/docs/input.rst

 Desired timestep for model
 **************************

-Runoff calculations are done with this timestep.
-The chosen timestep must comply with the Courant Criterium.
+Runoff calculations are done using this timestep.
+The given timestep must comply with the Courant Criterium.
 This criterium limits the timestep as a function of the spatial resolution (m) and the stream velocity of water over land (m/s).

 .. math::
     dt \leq \frac{spatial   resolution}{stream   velocity}

-The parameter is an integer value expressed in minutes.
+The parameter is an integer16 value expressed in minutes.

 Final timestep output
 *********************

-The user has the option to resample the time-dependent output (runoff, sediment concentration, sediment load) to a different timestep than the :ref:`timestep <timestep>` of the model.
-The parameter is an integer value expressed in minutes.
+The user has the option to resample the time-dependent output (runoff, sediment concentration, sediment load) to a different timestep than the :ref:`Desired timestep <timestep>` of the model.
+The parameter is an integer16 value expressed in minutes.

 .. _endtime: